EDUC 733 Instructional Systems Design

 Instructional Design Project Assignments (8)

 This project consists of 8 parts of analysis, synthesis, and evaluation focusing on an organization where the candidate will design instructional interventions to address a human performance need.
-Each submission must be based on a biblical foundation, include references from literature articles, include references from the textbook chapters covered in each Module: Week, and be in current APA format.
+Each submission must be based on a biblical foundation, include references from literature articles, include references from the textbook chapters covered in each Module: Week, and adhere to current APA format.

 Instructional Design Project: Part 1 — Human Performance Assignment